All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What happens if I miss a dose of Wegovy?

 If you miss a dose and your next scheduled dose is more than 2 days away, take the missed dose as soon as possible.
 If your next dose is within 2 days, skip the missed dose and resume your regular schedule.
-Do not take two doses to make up for a missed one.
+Don't take two doses to make up for a missed one.
 If you miss more than 2 consecutive weeks, contact your provider, as you may need to restart at a lower dose to avoid increased side effects.

 Will I regain weight if I stop taking Wegovy?

 Research from the STEP 4 trial indicates that most patients regain a significant portion of lost weight after discontinuing semaglutide.
 Specifically, patients regained about two-thirds of their lost weight within one year of stopping.
 This is consistent with how obesity functions as a chronic condition requiring ongoing management, similar to how blood pressure returns when you stop antihypertensive medication.
-Some patients transition to lower-dose semaglutide (Ozempic) or other strategies for long-term maintenance .
+Some patients transition to lower-dose semaglutide (Ozempic) or other strategies for long-term maintenance.

 Is Wegovy the same as Ozempic?

-Both contain semaglutide, but they are different products with different FDA approvals, dosing, and packaging.
+Both contain semaglutide, but they're different products with different FDA approvals, dosing, and packaging.
 Wegovy is dosed at 2.4 mg and is FDA-approved for weight management.
 Ozempic is dosed at up to 2.0 mg and is FDA-approved for type 2 diabetes.
 While Ozempic is sometimes prescribed off-label for weight loss, Wegovy was specifically studied and approved for that purpose and reaches a higher maximum dose Ozempic for weight loss.

 Does Wegovy interact with other medications?